DannyNemer/git-style-guide/README.md

   Rename 'danny-util.js' → 'dantil.js'
   ```

-1. When renaming a public variable or function, requiring refactoring across several files, make that change a single commit.
+1. When renaming a public variable or method that requires refactoring across several files, make that change a single commit.
 Use the following syntax:

   ```perl
   Rename `dantil.printError()` → `dantil.logError()`
   ```

-1. When referencing a function in a commit message, prepend the function's name with the class name.
+1. When referencing a method in a commit message, prepend its name with the class name.

   ```perl
   # Bad